-As we push into 2022 we continue to get feedback from iPhone SE 2 users.
+As we push deeper into 2022 we continue to get feedback from iPhone SE 2 users.
 While a lot of the feedback is good, some users are complaining about abnormal battery drain, a common issue that impacts all versions of the iPhone.

 We’ve heard about an assortment of issues with Apple’s second-generation iPhone SE.
 Some of the problems are minor bugs.
 Others, like abnormal battery drain, are far more problematic.

 Again, iPhone battery life problems are extremely common.
 They tend to popup after every iOS update so these complaints don’t come as much of a surprise.